 Everything we buy, whether online or in a shop, comes with a second, hidden cost - to the planet.
 A good example is food mileage.
 Unless you’re buying from a local supplier, the products in your shopping trolley could have traveled all around the world, sometimes several times, before hitting the supermarket shelves, racking up lots of harmful CO2.
 For non-food products, think carefully before buying anything new.
 If you’re replacing something, is it something that could be fixed with a little effort?
 Or could you buy second-hand instead?

 Go green with your wardrobe

-Look for more sustainable products, such as our range of stylish linen clothing for women - linen is a very sustainable material.
+Look for more sustainable products, such as our range of stylish linen clothing for women (we have everything from linen tops to pants or jumpsuits or even linen accessories) - linen is a very sustainable material.
 Many major fashion labels are also looking into using recycled materials for clothing.
 And when you’re finished with an item, if it’s still in good condition, donate it to charity or pass it on to someone else, rather than simply discarding it.

 Cut your water use at home.
 A good way to do that is simply to take more showers instead of baths.
 Installing a low-flow shower head will also help you save the planet, and money, at the same time.

 Got a garden?
 Even if you only have a small patch of outside space or a window box, you can still help wildlife.
 Fit some bird feeders to your trees, put in a few ‘bug hotels’, and encourage bees to visit by planting nectar and pollen-rich plants.
 We might find them a bit creepy sometimes, but bugs are vital to the survival of the human race, and we should all do what we can to increase their numbers.